NTUYWANG103/APEX_AIMBOT/README.md

 If you like it, please give me a star, thanks!

+#Communication/exchange.
+If you are a Chinese user, you can join QQ group 644134220 for timely communication and exchange.
+If you have any questions about the project, you can raise them in the issues section.

 # Features
 - Model can differentiate the enemy and friend
 - PID smooth moving